 Household Support Fund

 The UK government is offering cash grants to families and individuals struggling to meet costs through the new Household Support Fund.
-Available up until 31 March 2022, the fund will be distributed by local councils directly to people in need, but the amount you may receive differs depending on your location and circumstances.
-For example, Runnymede Council in Surrey is offering up to £800 to qualifying residents, while Rutland County Council is only offering £100.
+Available up until 30th September 2022, the fund will be distributed by local councils directly to people in need, but the amount you may receive differs depending on your location and circumstances.
 To be eligible, households must be claiming at least one of the qualifying benefits such as Universal Credit or Pension Credit, though individual councils have different eligibility criteria so it is advised that you check your local council’s website for full details.
 Find out how to contact your local council here.

 Free school meals